STS Massachusetts

 Main Sessions

-In our first two main sessions, Stephen Witmer and Andy Engert will speak to the content and context of biblical counseling and pursuing continued growth as biblical counselors.
+In our first two main sessions, Ben Emberly and Stephen Witmer will speak to the focus and the fuel of gospel ministry in the cross and resurrection of Christ.
 Our last main session will be a panel giving Summit participants opportunity to ask specific counseling questions for discussion among the panelists and fellow Summit attendees.

 Stephen Witmer